PSebaRaj/CPSC-490-Cribbage/README.md

 This project is built upon the work previously done to build a [counterfactual regret minimization agent for cribbage](https://github.com/msolonko/CSEC-491-Cribbage/tree/master).

 ## Compiling
 Compile through IntelliJ's build function.
-The `.iml` file is provided, and we compilation in two forms:
+The `.iml` file is provided, and we compile in two forms:

 ### Compiling to Run Natively
 You may build the agent utilizing IntelliJ's native 'Build Project' function.
 This will enable you to train the agents (separately or simultaneously) and play against the agent on your local machine.
 Simultaneous training is initiated through the `CFRTrainTogether` class, and playing against any combination of agents is initiated through the `Play` class.